-Top 5 2nd Quarter Trades of PR - GuruFocus.com
+Top 5 2nd Quarter Trades of Pr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were PROFFITT & GOODSON INC’s top five trades of the quarter.
+According to GuruFocus data, these were Private Capital (Trades, Portfolio) Group, LLC’s top five trades of the quarter.

-PROFFITT & GOODSON INC reduced their investment in NAS:VGIT by 89,243 shares.
-The trade had a 1.02% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $61.11.
+Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VTV by 195,107 shares.
+The trade had a 6.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $140.35.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, PROFFITT & GOODSON INC bought 40,877 shares of NAS:IEI for a total holding of 355,138.
-The trade had a 1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $119.34.
+Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VUG by 81,689 shares.
+The trade had a 5.34% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $246.82.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, PROFFITT & GOODSON INC bought 84,433 shares of ARCA:VTEB for a total holding of 90,560.
-The trade had a 0.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.99.
+Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VOT by 70,881 shares.
+The trade had a 3.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $193.75.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-PROFFITT & GOODSON INC reduced their investment in ARCA:TIP by 34,038 shares.
-The trade had a 0.77% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $116.87.
+Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VOE by 104,106 shares.
+The trade had a 3.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $141.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 36,140-share investment in ARCA:MUB.
-Previously, the stock had a 0.72% weight in the equity portfolio.
-Shares traded for an average price of $106.41 during the quarter.
+Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VEA by 231,920 shares.
+The trade had a 2.53% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.